hongkiulam/figma-tokens/README.md

 npm run build
 ```

+This is configured to generate CSS variables, CSS custom media queries and SCSS variables in `dist`.

 This script is also used by the Github Action so to make changes to the CI, simply change this file